Supervisor FAQs

 Please note that it will be the responsibility of the supervisory team to manage the funds across institutions to ensure costs are within budget.
 Co-supervisory institutions will not receive a portion of the tuition fees.

-Costs against these budgets are claimed in retrospect and further information regarding the financial arrangements for the DTP will be sent to the lead supervisor and their student should the project be successful.
+Costs against these budgets are claimed in retrospect and further information regarding the financial arrangements for the DLA will be sent to the lead supervisor and their student, should the project be successful.

-An Online Core Training Course has been developed with 30 elements over 3 modules which covers all aspects of the agreed DTP research skills.
-As specified in the Supervisor Expectations document on our website, it is a requirement of the GW4 BioMed2 MRC DTP that supervisors agree to contribute to student training, including facilitating the online training.
+An Online Core Training course has also been developed with 30 elements over 3 modules which covers all aspects of the agreed DLA research skills.
+As specified in the Supervisor Expectations document on our website, it is a requirement of the GW4 BioMed3 MRC DLA that supervisors agree to contribute to student training, including facilitating online training.

-In addition, students are strongly encouraged to take advantage of the wide range of advanced training offered across the 4 HEIs of the DTP which they can access for free as a GW4 DTP student.
-The DTP will facilitate access to a range of advanced training across the partnership and will co-ordinate specialist focused training days around the research themes that are aligned to MRC priorities for training.
+In addition, students are strongly encouraged to take advantage of the wide range of advanced training offered across the 4 HEIs of the DLA which they can access as a GW4 DLA student.
+The DLA will facilitate access to a range of advanced training across the partnership and will co-ordinate specialist focused training days around the research themes that are aligned to MRC priorities for training.

-There will also be induction days, an annual congress, theme days and cohort-building activities and supervisors are required to release students to attend these mandatory events.
+There will also be orientation days, an annual congress, theme days and cohort-building activities and supervisors are required to release students to attend these mandatory events.

-Engagement with the DTP training programme is compulsory and continued sponsorship is contingent on that engagement.
+Engagement with the DLA training programme is compulsory and continued sponsorship is contingent on that engagement.
 It is important that supervisors allow time for all these commitments when planning a project.

 The ‘Prep’ period